temporalio/sdk-typescript/CONTRIBUTING.md

 ## Updating and pruning dependencies

 There are various tools out there to help with updating and pruning NPM dependencies.
-Unfortunately, most of these tools don't work well in older lerna-style monorepos, such as this one, and updating to NPM 7 workspace would break support for Node 14.x.
-We must therefore rely on a more manual approach.

 I personally use the following commands to find NPM packages that needs to be updated.
 It runs interactively on each package of the repo, making it easy to select and apply packages to be updated.